agnsal/kobukiROSindigo/README.md

 # kobukiROSindigo
-> A kobuki robot ROS package (for both Gazebo and physical robot) that uses SWI Prolog modules to take decisions.
+> A kobuki robot ROS package (for both Gazebo and physical robot) that uses SWI-Prolog modules to take decisions.

 Actually, Prolog integration code is commented because Pyswip library is not compatible with my environment, but you can try it  on your own. \
-You can use SWI Prolog programs to solve more complex tasks (you can see there a Pyswip example that you can expand).
+You can use SWI-Prolog programs to solve more complex tasks (you can see there a Pyswip example that you can expand).

 ![](diagram.png)